-Although our results suggest that invaded melomys populations are beginning to adjust to the presence of northern quolls as a novel predator on Indian Island, there has been no sign of demographic recovery from the addition of this predation pressure on the island (Fig. 1 & 2).
-Data from our seed removal experiment clearly demonstrated that the function of melomys as seed harvesters and dispersers scales with density (Fig. 4).
+Although our results suggest that invaded melomys populations are beginning to adjust to the presence of northern quolls as a novel predator on Indian Island, there has been no sign of demographic recovery from the addition of this predation pressure on the island.
+Data from our seed removal experiment clearly demonstrated that the function of melomys as seed harvesters and dispersers scales with density.
 Trophic cascades resulting from the addition and loss of predators from ecosystems has been observed in a number of systems globally (Ripple et al. 2001; Terborgh et al. 2001; Estes et al. 2011), and the results can profoundly shape entire systems.
-As the only rodent and the dominant granivore in this system, while melomys populations may not go extinct as a result of quoll invasion, their reduced abundance and weakened ability to harvest and disperse seeds may have dramatic, yet to be observed, longer-term consequences for the vegetation structure and ecosystem function of Indian Island (McConkey & O’Farrill 2016).
+As the only rodent and the dominant granivore in this system, while melomys populations may or may not go extinct as a result of quoll invasion, their reduced abundance and weakened ability to harvest and disperse seeds may have yet to be observed, longer-term consequences for the vegetation structure and ecosystem function of Indian Island (McConkey & O’Farrill 2016).
 Currently, grass is a rare vegetation feature on Indian island (though it is a dominant feature of savanna woodlands generally), and this is quite possibly a result of the high density of melomys on this (previously) predator-free island.
 The presence of quolls may well change that, as both numerical and behaviour responses of melomys cascade down to the grass community.

 Empirical research on the effects of novel predators on recipient communities under controlled conditions on a landscape-scale is exceptionally difficult and remains relatively rare.
 The introduction of threatened predators to landscapes from which they have been lost (Cunningham et al. 2019) or where they are entirely novel (Lapiedra et al. 2018), however, provides a unique opportunity to observe how naïve prey can respond to novel predators, and the mechanisms by which predators can structure communities.
 Our study provides empirical support that some impacted prey populations can adjust rapidly to the arrival of a novel predator via a generalised behavioural response (decreased boldness) followed by development of a species-specific antipredator response (behavioural fine-tuning).
-The arrival of the novel predator set off a trophic cascade that was driven, not only by changed prey density, but also by changed prey behaviour.
+The arrival of the novel predator appears to have set off a trophic cascade that was likely driven, not only by changed prey density, but also by changed prey behaviour.
 Thus, rapid adaptive shift may allow prey populations to persist, but large-scale, system-wide changes may still follow.

 Acknowledgments

 Thanks to Kenbi Traditional Owners (Raelene and Zoe Singh) for land access permission and Kenbi Rangers for assistance in the field.
 Special thanks to Kenbi Rangers Brett Bigfoot, Rex Edmunds, Jack Gardner, Ian McFarlane, Dale Singh, and Rex Singh for continued field assistance throughout this project.
 Thanks to Kenbi Ranger Co-ordinator Steven Brown for logistical support in the field.
 Thanks to Alana de Laive for graphic design of figures.
 Thanks to Ella Kelly and Naomi Indigo for logistical and moral support on the island.
+We thank two anonymous reviewers and Professor Réale for their comments via Peer Community in Ecology, which greatly improved the manuscript.

 Funding information

 This research was funded by an Australian Research Council Linkage Grant (JKW and BP LP150100722).
+Animal ethics approval for this work was provided by the University of Melbourne (1814518) and Charles Darwin University (A13026) Animal Ethics Committees.
 In kind support was provided by Kenbi Rangers and the Northern Territory Government Department of Environment and Natural Resources, Flora and Fauna

 Division (via GRG).
 CJJ was supported by an Australian Postgraduate Award and the Holsworth Wildlife Research Endowment.